Tmitchy/-SOC-Home-Lab-Build/AD-User-Group-Administration.md

 ### 🧪 Hands-On Practice: Populating & Observing AD with BadBlood

-[BadBlood](https://github.com/davidprowe/BadBlood) is a tool that populates an Active Directory domain with a large volume of randomized, realistic objects—users, groups, OUs, and administrative relationships—simulating the kind of messy, organically grown AD environment a real SOC would encounter, rather than a clean lab default.
+[BadBlood](https://github.com/davidprowe/BadBlood) is a tool that populates an Active Directory domain with a large volume of randomized, realistic objects-users, groups, OUs, and administrative relationships- simulating the kind of messy, organically grown AD environment a real SOC would encounter, rather than a clean lab default.

 #### What I practiced
 - Running BadBlood against this lab's DC to bulk-create users, groups, and admin-level objects